 First you need to to thread your serger for a chain stitch.
 Not all sergers can do a chain stitch.
 A chain stitch requires you to use your chain looper as well as one needle.
 If your machine does not have a chain looper, you will not be able to do this technique.
 If you intend to use fun decorative threads, you want to thread them into your chain looper and use a matching color thread for the needle.

 Once you have the machine threaded, you are ready to prepare your piece.
 I cut out my fabric pieces as well as the batting (I used fusible fleece here) so I fused the fleece to the main bag piece.
-However, if I were using a non fusible batting, I would simply use my 505 spray or other temporary spray to hold the pieces together while I quilted them.
+However, if I were using a non fusible batting, I would simply use my 505 spray

 Next you need to mark your piece for quilting.
 I chose traditional diagonal grid quilting because I knew my it would work well for my mom's taste.
 To do this, you want to use your regular rotary cutting ruler and the 45 degree line on it.